jalil-salame/jalil-salame.github.io/content/crates.io_namespacing.md

 namespace is `jalil-salame` (my GitHub username), this means I can create any project, with whatever name I want, and have it under my namespace.

-This prevents name collisions, think of Discord's `username#9999`, rest in peace, original handles.
+This prevents name collisions, think of Discord's original handles, rest in peace, `username#9999`.
 You could have the username you wanted, and you'd get a number to disambiguate with other users.

 ### Why do you want namespaces?